phillycc/Iron-Yard-Assignments/Reading-JavaScript.md

 ```

 * for-in loop with variable `key` iterates over the JSON Object for all elements that were successfully parsed
-* Variable `data` is an array of parsed JSON strings
+* Variable `data` is an object/array of parsed JSON strings
 * `newData` is an object literal with 3 empty object properties: Address, location, LegacyData

 ```javascript